werpu/mona-dish/docs/Stream.md

 What are streams.
 The idea of streams is heavily influenced by the lisp way of handling collections lazily.
-In Lisp you basically have collections which can be seen as Stream of data on which operations can be performed.
+In Lisp, you basically have collections which can be seen as Stream of data on which operations can be performed.
-The advantage of this method is that practially you do not have to know upfront how much data you process and the entire data processing is performed in small chunks of monadish operations.
+The advantage of this method is that practically you do not have to know upfront how much data you process and the entire data processing is performed in small chunks of monadish operations.